 - Step 2.
 Remove the relay front cover. - Step 3.
-Sensing Input Types L and P. Verify that the front panel TAP RANGE plate is installed so the correct range (HIGH or LOW) is visible. - Step 4.
+Sensing Input Types L or P. Verify that the front panel TAP RANGE plate is installed and the correct range (HIGH or LOW) is visible. - Step 4.
 Adjust the test voltage to 0 Vac and current to the desired time overcurrent pickup point for the relay. - Step 5.
 Set the front panel TAP selector to the closest setting above the desired pickup point. - Step 6.
 Adjust the front panel TAP CAL control fully CW. - Step 7.
 Apply current to the relay. - Step 8.
-Slowly adjust the front panel TAP CAL Control CCW until the front panel TIMING indicator just illuminates which indicates the desired time overcurrent pickup point for phase sensing.
-For relays with two-phase-and-neutral, three-phase or three-phase-and-neutral sensing, this pickup point will be the same for all the phases. - Step 9.
+Slowly adjust the front panel TAP CAL control CCW until the front panel TIMING indicator just illuminates which indicates the desired time overcurrent pickup point for phase sensing.
+For relays with two-phase-and-neutral, three-phase, or three-phase-and-neutral sensing, this pickup point will be the same for all the phases. - Step 9.
 Remove input current.

-For relays with two-phase-and-neutral or three-phase-and-neutral sensing (sensing input types D, T and J), perform Steps 10 through 15.
-Otherwise, the time overcurrent pickup point calibration ends here (unless Instantaneous 1 or 2 overcurrent calibration is to be performed later in these procedures).
+For relays with two-phase-and-neutral or three-phase-and-neutral sensing (Sensing Input Types D, T, or J), perform Steps 10 through 15.
+Otherwise, the time overcurrent pickup point calibration ends here (unless instantaneous 1 or 2 overcurrent calibration is to be performed later in these procedures).

 - Step 10.
 Reconnect the test set output to the neutral sense terminals.
-See Figures 5-3, 5-5 or 5-6. - Step 11.
+See Figures 5-3, 5-5, or 5-6. - Step 11.
 Adjust the current to the desired time overcurrent pickup point for the relay. - Step 12.
 Set the front panel TAP (NEUTRAL) selector to the closest setting above the desired pickup point. - Step 13.
 Rotate the front panel CAL (NEUTRAL) control fully CW. - Step 14.
-Slowly adjust the front panel CAL (NEUTRAL) Control CCW until the front panel TIMING (NEUTRAL) indicator just illuminates to establish the desired time overcurrent pickup point for neutral sensing. - Step 15.
+Slowly adjust the front panel CAL (NEUTRAL) control CCW until the front panel TIMING (NEUTRAL) indicator just illuminates to establish the desired time overcurrent pickup point for neutral sensing. - Step 15.
 Remove input current.

-The pickup point calibration ends here.
+Pickup point calibration ends here.

-Time Overcurrent Curve Selection (Timing Type Z1, Z2 and Z3 only)
+Time Overcurrent Curve Selection (Timing Type Z1, Z2, and Z3 Only)

 - Step 1.
-Remove the relay case front cover to gain access to the logic board time overcurrent characteristic curve selector. - Step 2.
-Remove the phillips-head screws from both side of the unit and remove the front panel.
+Remove the relay cradle front cover to gain access to the logic board time overcurrent characteristic curve selector. - Step 2.
+Remove the Phillips screws from both sides of the unit and remove the front panel.
 See Figure 2-1 for the location of the logic board and curve selector. - Step 3.
 Select the desired curve.
-See Table 2-3 for the desired curve and selector position. - Step 4.
+See Table A-2 for the desired curve and selector position. - Step 4.
 Re-install the front panel and the front cover.